FACE PORE MINIMIZER

 Once the cleansing is done, you can reinforce it with an exfoliator a few times a week, depending on your skin type.
 Exfoliating helps unclog blocked pores, eliminating dead skin and toxins.

 Pore size can be affected by many things, and some of them are under your control.
 Being dilated, infected or clogged with oil are some of the things that make pores look larger and more prominent.

 Having an oily skin or excessive oil production is one of the reasons why your pores may be enlarged.
 If your skin produces too much sebum, it combines with dirt of dead skin cells and ends up clogging the pores.

 This huge production of sebum also leads to acne, which is another cause of big pores.
 By controlling your sebum production you can avoid these threats.
-If you want to know how to control this condition, read our article on oily skin here.
+If you want to know how to control this condition and lead to smaller pores, read our article on oily skin here.